jgori-ouistiti/CoopIHC/docs/guide/agents.rst

 Agents
 ==================

-An agent is a combination of 4 components:

-1. An observation engine, which produces observations for the agent, from the current game state.
+.. start-quickstart-agent

+Agents are defined by four components:

-2. An internal state, which is used to store parameters that belong to the agent and that are susceptible of being updated by the agent.
+* An internal state, which essentially gives memory to the agent
+* An observation engine, which generates observation from the game state
-3. An inference engine, which uses observations to update the agent's internal state.
+* An inference engine, with which the agent modifies their internal state, essentially giving them the ability to learn
-4. A policy, which describes what the possible actions of the agents are, and how the agent chooses them, based on its internal state and its current observation.
+* A policy, used to take actions.

 .. tikz:: Agent structure